 Two Essential Formulas for Challenging Times

-Mayway Herbs is pleased to announce two new extract granule products that are based upon recent clinical assessment and research from China.
+Mayway Herbs is pleased to announce two extract granule products that are based upon recent clinical assessment and research from China.
 Although templates of these formulas are currently available in our dispensary service, we have manufactured these new products for your prescriptive convenience.
 Because these formulas are extracted in an enclosed, low temperature vacuum system that preserves essential oils, they are much more powerful than a decoction made at home.

 Wuhan Tonify Wei Qi Tang